dralgroup/mlatom/CONTRIBUTING.md

 ## Citing MLatom

-MLatom is released under the MIT license, modified to request proper citation.
+MLatom is released under the Apache License 2.0.
 When MLatom or its derivatives are used in scientific publications, please cite it as described in [`CITATION.cff`](CITATION.cff) and on [MLatom.com](http://mlatom.com).